InternetMaximalism/intmax2-mining-cli/v1-cli/README.md

 ## Operating Modes

-The CLI has two operating modes:
+The CLI has four operating modes:

-1. **Normal mode**: Automatically handles deposits, withdrawals, and ITX token claims.
+1. **Mining mode**: Automatically handles deposits, withdrawals.
+Stops when the deposit limit is reached.
-2. **Shutdown mode**: Only performs withdrawals and claims currently available ITX tokens.
+2. **Claim mode**: Only claims ITX tokens.
+Stops when there are no more ITX tokens to claim.
+3. **Exit mode**: Only performs withdrawals and cancels pending deposits.
 No new deposits are made.
+4. **Wait for Claim**: Claims currently available ITX tokens, and waits for the next claim period to claim ITX tokens.

-Note: If you switch to shutdown mode immediately after depositing, you may be refunded to the deposit address.
+Note: If you switch to the exit mode immediately after depositing, you may be refunded to the deposit address.

 ## Important Notes